hardi17/Online-NewsApp/README.md

                     NewsWorkManager.kt

 ```
-# If this project helps you in anyway, show your love ❤️ by putting a ⭐ on this project ✌️
+If this project helps you in anyway, show your love ❤️ by putting a ⭐ on this project ✌️

-## Contributing to the News App project
+## Hi there! 👋
-Feel free to improve the current project and all pull requests are welcome 😄.
+I’m Hardi Rachh, an experienced Android developer who loves exploring new frameworks and tools.

-You can connect with me on:
+Always open to connect and collaborate, feel free to reach out to me on: 😊

 LinkedIn : https://www.linkedin.com/in/hardi-r/